deverka/cronos_crow_token_transfers/README.md

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
 A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.

-This Starter Package by default allows **indexing transactions and approvals of Wrapped CRO Token**.
+This Starter Package by default allows **indexing transfers of Crow Token**.

 ## Preparation